 Healthcare is one of the most process driven industries in the world.
 For example, healthcare providers have processes for everything: from scheduling, to eligibility checks, to registration, to claims, to billing.
 And more over, those processes may differ from one provider to the next.
 Further, each of these processes could almost be called a “cottage industry” because vendors pop up every day to address one half of 1% of a provider’s denied claims.
 However, the value of the one half of 1% is often millions of dollars.
 Facilities need these vendors because they provide the tools that allow them to manage the business of providing healthcare.
 Patients need these vendors as the process ultimately funds the treatment they receive.
 So every vendor that touches every process involved in every stage of the patient experience has value to the patient.

 When a claim is generated at the facility and an 837 is submitted to the payer, that claim goes through a myriad of applications on the payer side.
 It is scrubbed for accuracy, compared to the contract, mined for subrogation or COB, etc. until finally it is adjudicated and payment is sent in some fashion to the provider.
+Now we start getting into yet another process.
 That claim is often paid in pieces, as defined by the 835 file which is then sent to the provider.
 Any one 835 file may address multiple 837’s and or we could see multiple 835 transactions used to respond to one 837!

 Studies show that remittance files created by lockbox services (the service that generally intercepts facility check payments and creates a corresponding 835) have a 30 – 40% error rate.
 Further, they do not include detailed adjustment codes since lockbox 835 data is interpreted from a printed Explanation of Payment (EOP).
 If one 835 file addresses multiple 837’s the provider is left with a single issue affecting multiple claims, which affect multiple patients!
 So now, we have a process of posting an 835 file that is more expensive because it requires manual error corrections of 30-40% of the information on the file.
 How many 835 files does a facility receive in a day?